kj3184/Standalone-Programs/README.md

 # Standalone Programs
-It includes standalone program and utilities written in open source programming languages
+It includes standalone programs and utilities written in open source programming languages